Updating Git Project Structure

 * [new branch] updating-structure -> updating-structure

-Once that is completed you can then start testing and resolving any issues that you may find from any CI tests if enabled.
-In my case I have pushed to GitHub and I have a GitHub Actions workflow that should kick off.
+Once that is completed, you can start testing and resolving any issues you may find from any CI tests if enabled.
+In my case, I have pushed to GitHub, and I have a GitHub Actions workflow that should kick off.
 Remember, this is something I included in the Cookiecutter template.

-And finally, once you are happy with where your new updating-structure branch is.
-You can then create a Pull Request to get the changes merged into your master branch.
-I want to stress once again that we have not touched our master branch at all so it still has the original structure until the Pull Request is merged.
+Finally, once you are happy with the state of your new updating-structure branch, you can create a Pull Request to merge the changes into your master branch.
+I want to stress once again that we have not touched our master branch at all, so it will remain with its original structure until the Pull Request is merged.

 Conclusion

-Overall, this is not too bad of an excercise to get the new structure in place.
-But initially it can be quite daunting as you may be worried about causing issues.
+This is an excellent exercise to get the new structure in place.
+However, initially, it can be daunting, as you may be worried about causing issues.
 But if you follow these steps, you should be just fine!
 So, there you have it.
-I’d love to hear from others on how they go about these types of scenarios and your experiences.
-So feel free to leave feedback.
+I’d love to hear from others on how they go about these types of scenarios and your experiences, so feel free to leave feedback.

 Enjoy!